abisee/abisee.github.io/_posts/2019-08-13-what-makes-a-good-conversation.md

 {% include image.html
   img="controllable_dialogue/ques.png"
-  alt="An example chat between the bot and a human" caption="Our increased question-asking bot is more engaging, often commenting and asking a question in the same turn" width=300
+  alt="An example chat between the bot and a human" caption="Our increased question-asking bot is more engaging, often commenting and asking a question in the same turn." width=350
 %}

 By __increasing specificity__ to around human levels, we obtain improvements to <font color="#0f9d58">interestingness, listening</font> and <font color="#0f9d58">engagingness</font>.